 8. Pests and How to Get Rid of Them

 This plant can get infested with spider mites, scale, mealy bugs, and even ants.
 You should check all over the fronds, especially underneath because they like to hide there.
-You can try spraying your plant with an insecticide to get rid of these pests – but be cautious to use on that is safe around your other plants, your pets, and your children.
+Try spraying your plant with an insecticide to get rid of these pests – but be cautious to use one that is safe around your other plants, your pets, and your children.
 You can also scrape off any scale with a child’s toothbrush.

 9. Dealing with Diseases